Updated 25 September 2020

-The government is temporarily cutting business rates to zero for all retail, leisure and hospitality businesses – and some nurseries.
-This reduction applies in England for the tax year 2020-21 for properties with a rateable value of less than £51,000.
+The reduction applies in England for the tax year 2020-21 for properties with a rateable value of less than £51,000.
 You can use the government’s business rates calculator to find out what saving this could amount to.

 Money back for staff statutory sick pay

-HMRC’s Time to Pay service is available for all businesses that will struggle to pay outstanding tax bills because of coronavirus.
-Call the hotline on 0800 0159 559 to see if you qualify for a payment extension.
+HMRC’s Time to Pay service is available for all businesses that will struggle to pay outstanding tax bills.
+Call the hotline on 0800 0159 559 to see if you qualify for a payment extension..

 Help for cafe, restaurant and pub owners

-Hospitality firms should also benefit from a reduction in VAT from 20% to 5% until 12 January, 2021 that should cut costs for customers on food, accommodation and attractions.
+Hospitality and tourism firms will benefit from a cut in VAT from 20% to 5% which has been extended to 31 March 2021.
+It will cut costs for customers on food, accommodation and attractions.

 Help for the self-employed